 7 Monte Carlo integration

 Monte Carlo integration is a clever idea, where we use the computer to simulate i.i.d. random variables and compute an average as an approximation of an integral.
-The idea may be applied in a statistical context, but it way also have applications outside of statistics and be a direct competitor to numerical integration.
-By increasing \(n\) the LLN tells us that the average will eventually become a good approximation of the integral.
-However, the LLN does not quantify how large \(n\) should be, and a fundamental question of Monte Carlo integration is therefore to quantify the precision of the average.
+The idea may be applied in a statistical context, but it way also have applications outside of statistics and be a direct competitor to more standard numerical integration techniques.
+By increasing \(N\) the LLN tells us that the average will eventually become a good approximation of the integral.
+However, the LLN does not quantify how large \(N\) should be, and a fundamental question of Monte Carlo integration is therefore to quantify the precision of the average.

 7.1 Assessment